What do you need to know if your partner or loved one has a dissociative disorder?

 Reactions to triggers can happen in a milli-second.
 Some partners including me notice the dissociation before their partner does.
 Many of us experience shock when a loved one reacts out-of-context to what appears to be a neutral situation.

 Finally, I know it is challenging to find a practitioner who treats CPTSD and dissociation.
-A few suggestions of organizations with public lists of practitioners specializing in complex trauma:
+A few suggestions of resources to help you:

 |International Society for the Study of Trauma and Dissociation|